Louise Françoise, Princess of Condé: Duchess of Bourbon (1685–1710)

 On 25 May 1685, at the age of eleven, Louise Françoise was married to Louis de Bourbon, Duke of Bourbon, a distant sixteen-year-old cousin of her father.
-Her husband was the son of Henry Jules, Duke of Enghien, the son of the head of the House of Condé, a cadet branch of the reigning House of Bourbon.
+Her husband was the son of Henri-Jules, Duke of Enghien, the son of the head of the House of Condé, a cadet branch of the reigning House of Bourbon.
 His mother was Anne Henriette of Bavaria.
 Louis XIV gave his daughter a large dowry of one million livres upon her marriage.

 At court, Louise Françoise's husband was known by the courtesy title of duc de Bourbon, and was addressed as Monsieur le Duc.
 As a result, his new wife became known as Madame la Duchesse.

 Some time after her marriage in 1686, while the court was in residence at the Palace of Fontainebleau, Louise Françoise contracted smallpox.
-While her then seventeen-year-old husband did not help nurse her back to health, her mother and grandfather-in-law, Le Grand Condé, did.
-Louise Françoise recovered, but Le Grand Condé died the following November after having caught her illness.
-Louise Françoise and her husband eventually had nine children, all of whom survived into adulthood.
+While her then seventeen-year-old husband did not help nurse her back to health, her mother and grandfather-in-law, the Grand Condé, did.
+Louise Françoise recovered, but the Grand Condé died the following November after having caught her illness.
+Louise Françoise and her husband eventually had nine children, all of whom survived into adulthood, something rare at the time.

-After her mother officially left court in 1691, Louise Françoise would visit her at the convent of the Filles de Saint-Joseph, in the rue Saint-Dominique in Paris, where she had retired.
-As they saw each other often, the two became much closer, and Louise Françoise was deeply affected by her mother's death in 1707.
-Louis XIV forbade anyone at court to wear mourning clothes for his former mistress, but, as a mark of respect for their mother, Louise Françoise and her two younger siblings, Françoise Marie de Bourbon and the Count of Toulouse, decided not to attend any court gatherings.
+After her mother officially left court in 1691, Louise Françoise would visit her at the convent of the Filles de Saint-Joseph, in the Rue Saint-Dominique in Paris, where she had retired.
+As they saw each other often, the two became much closer, and so Louise Françoise was deeply affected by her mother's death in 1707.
+Louis XIV forbade anyone at court to wear mourning clothes for his former mistress, but, as a mark of respect for their mother, Louise Françoise and her two younger siblings, Marie Françoise de Bourbon and the Count of Toulouse, decided not to attend any court gatherings.
 On the other hand, her older brother, the Duke of Maine, could barely conceal his joy at inheriting his mother's fortune.
 The Château de Clagny was bequeathed to him, but he rarely used it.